Ogechi-M/simple-webapp-flask/README.md

  In general, The pipeline automates testing, building, and deploying your Flask app to a Kubernetes cluster.

  Here is a break down of the different stages of the CI/CD pileline:

+## Build Job

+This job handles building and pushing the Docker image.

+### Step 1.
+Checkout Code:

+- This uses the actions/checkout@v3 GitHub Action to fetch the source code from my GitHub repository into the runner (a virtual machine that GitHub Actions provides for this pipeline).